 Violating a Bylaw

-Violating a bylaw can result in a hefty fine or even a lawsuit and court hearings as a result of an extreme situation..
+Remember… violating a bylaw can result in a hefty fine or even a lawsuit and court hearings in the event of an extreme situation.

 Condos in Calgary